 References

-[2] Santos NA, Tose LV, Silva SR, Murgu M, Kuster RM, et al. Analysis of isomeric cannabinoid standards and cannabis products by UPLC-ESI-TWIM-MS: A comparison with GC-MS and GC×GC-QMS.
-Journal of the Brazilian Chemical Society.
+[1] Hollister LE, Gillespie HK.
+Delta-8-and Delta-9-tetrahydrocannabinol; Comparison in man by oral and intravenous administration.
+Clin Pharm.
+1973;14(3):353โ7. [journal impact factor = 2.61; times cited = 63][2] Santos NA, Tose LV, Silva SR, Murgu M, Kuster RM, et al. Analysis of isomeric cannabinoid standards and cannabis products by UPLC-ESI-TWIM-MS: A comparison with GC-MS and GCรGC-QMS.ย Journal of the Brazilian Chemical Society.
 2018;30:60-70. [journal impact factor = 1.838; times cited = 22]

-[3] Consroe P, Mechoulam R. Anticonvulsant and neurotoxic effects of tetrahydrocannabinol stereoisomers.
-NIDA Res Monogr.
+[3] Consroe P, Mechoulam R. Anticonvulsant and neurotoxic effects of tetrahydrocannabinol stereoisomers.ย NIDA Res Monogr.
 1987;79:59-66. [journal impact factor = N/A; times cited = 8]